SJTU-ECTL/GOMIL/README.md

   - `filename1` : path of generated compressor result file, e.g., `Tune_WL/10_10.txt`;
   - `stage_num` : number of compressor tree's stages;
   - `num_of_elements` : 2 * MULT_SIZE -1;
+- Run this code and the result file .txt is saved in `Tune_WL/`.

 ### Generate verilog files for GOMIL multipliers
 - Set up a C++ project in Visio Studio;